dsa-ou/allowed/README.md

 python allowed.py /home/my_project
 ```
 or whatever the path to the folder is.

+If a line of code uses several disallowed constructs, it's reported multiple times.
+If the Python parser doesn't keep the line number for a disallowed construct,
+it's reported first, at 'line zero'.

 To check code in a Jupyter notebook, save it as a Python file and check that file.
 In the classic web interface, use menu File -> Download as -> Python.